Skip to content

 “Think about this when setting realistic sales goals:

-It's not about having a wide funnel.
-Sure, there must be a good top-of-funnel start if leads meet your criteria, but it should thin out as you qualify leads.
-Invision your funnel similiar to a nail.
-It's about quantity at the very top and then thins out with quality leads all the way through to the bottom."
+It’s not about having a wide funnel.
+Sure, there must be an excellent top-of-funnel start if leads meet your criteria, but it should thin out as you qualify leads.”

 Lead generation goal example: